 What is generally recognised as the first leisure or “touring” caravan, however, was made in about 1880 by a Dr Gordon Stables of Bristol.
 Appropriately named the “Wanderer”, this 18ft caravan was effectively a mobile study in which Dr Stables wrote his books for boys and penned an account of an epic tour of Scotland.

 Dr Stables went on to become the first President of the Caravan Club when it was founded in 1907.

 From about 1915, touring caravans began to be towed by motor cars, with the first trailer caravan appearing at the Motor Show in 1920.
-For the remainder of the 1920s and the 1930s the touring caravan began a change in design and appearance that produced some of the most icon streamlined shapes.
+For the remainder of the 1920s and the 1930s the touring caravan began a change in design and appearance that produced some of the most iconic streamlined shapes.

 The Second World War saw an interruption in caravan production as manufacturers turned to the war effort.
 When peace came, the market for the touring caravan had changed.
 Post-war austerity meant that few people could afford the expense of luxuriously fitted caravans, yet they recognised that this could provide a cheap and relatively accessible form of accommodation for holidays.